 - 3. they come with an excellent nutritional load

 Think fibers, lots of minerals, B vitamins and protein.
-I lately value a lot the fiber-rich ingredients.
+I value a lot the fiber-rich ingredients lately.
 My boyfriend takes a medicine that affects the cholesterol levels so we decided to focus our diet on eating soluble fiber rich foods, especially oats, legumes and fresh fruits.
 And with a 56 percent of fiber, the humble lentils are definitely among our favorites!

-Higher consumption of fiber-rich foods also prevents you from developing cardiovascular diseases.
+Higher consumption of fiber-rich foods also prevents the development of cardiovascular diseases.
 Lentils are not only rich in fiber, but also contribute to a healthy cardiovascular system given their high concentrations of magnesium and folate.

-Folate (vitamin B9) alongside vitamin B6, also found in lentils, helps with the metabolism of homocysteine, an amino-acid that accumulates and damages the artery walls, while magnesium relaxes the veins and arteries and improves the flow of oxygen and nutrients in our bodies while also reducing free radical injuries to a poor functioning heart.
+Folate (vitamin B9) alongside vitamin B6, also found in lentils, helps with the proper metabolism of homocysteine, an amino-acid that tends to accumulate and damage the artery walls.
+Magnesium relaxes the veins and arteries and improves the flow of oxygen and nutrients within our bodies, while also reducing free radical injuries to a poor functioning heart.

 If you enjoy this recipe and love vegetarian meatballs, patties and burgers as much as I do, make sure not to miss out my Gluten-Free Vegetarian Meatballs, the Monster Vegan Burger by Jamie Oliver, or The Ultimate Veggie Burger with Beets and Quinoa.

 Or, if you like playing with colors, you can serve it together with a beautiful dish of Purple Mashed Potatoes.